msample/envoy-filter-example/inject.rst

-trigger_headers // Todo allow regexp & exact value matches for named cookies too *(sometimes required, array)* header constraints, any of which matching a request will cause injection to be attempted unless an antitrigger is matches.
+trigger_headers // Todo allow regexp & exact value matches for named cookies too *(sometimes required, array)* header constraints, any of which matching a request will cause injection to be attempted unless an antitrigger matches.
 These header names also support "cookie.(cookie-name)" syntax so you can trigger on the presence of a specific cookie.
 For example, "cookie.session" will trigger injection if a cookie named "session" (case sensitive) is present in